A good example of Biblical faith is Moses — a man who learned to walk by faith.

 - Moses endured as seeing Him Who is invisible.

-Moses knew, by his spiritual understanding, that even though Yahuwah is invisible, Yahuwah is real, alive, and can be trusted!
+Moses knew, by his spiritual understanding, that even though Yahuwah [the LORD] is invisible, Yahuwah is real, alive, and can be trusted!

-Moses trusted Yahuwah and thus, Moses was faithful to Yah’s Words!
+Moses trusted Yahuwah and therefore, Moses was faithful to Yahuwah’s Words!

-Moses trusted in Yahuwah’s goodness, love, and mercy.
-Such things are invisible, and yet we know they are real!
-Though Moses could not ‘see’ the invisible God, he held tightly to the trust-worthy WORD of God.
+Moses trusted in Yahuwah’s goodness, love, and mercy!
+Such things are invisible, and yet we know they are very real!
+Though Moses could not ‘see’ the invisible God, he held tightly to the Almighty, and the trust-worthiness of the WORD of God.

-Moses’ faith grew stronger as he maintained his endurance and faithful actions of obedience to Father’s Words.
-Through the trials, the uncertainty, the afflictions — Moses continued to walk by faith!
+Moses’ faith grew stronger as he maintained his endurance and his faithful actions of obedience to Father’s Words.
+Through the trials of dealing with the difficult and stubborn people of Israel, through the uncertainties and the afflictions of going through the wilderness, Moses continued to endure, walking by faith in Yahuwah’s goodness and mercy!

-With our spiritual eyes of understanding, we must begin to see, and trust in the invisible realm of Yahuwah’s love and goodness, and the exceeding greatness of His power on our behalf (Ephesians 1:17-19).
+With our spiritual eyes of understanding, we must begin to see, and trust in the invisible realm of Yahuwah’s love and goodness and the exceeding greatness of His power on our behalf, as revealed in His written Word (Ephesians 1:17-19).

 Our Walk of Faith

-Moses’ walk of obedience to the unseen, invisible Yahuwah Elohim demonstrated his faith!
+Moses’ walk of obedience to Yahuwah Elohim’s Words and guidance demonstrated his faith!

-Though at times, he may not have understood Yah’s plans, and the pathway before him looked dark and scary, yet Moses continued to have confidence in Yahuwah’s love and guidance.
-Moses faith-fully followed and obeyed Yahuwah’s directions.
-He obeyed God’s WORD, thus obeying God’s will!
+Though at times, he may not have understood Yahuwah’s plans; at times, the pathway before him looked dark and scary, yet Moses continued to have confidence in the invisible Yahuwah and His love and guidance.
+Moses faith-fully followed, believed, and obeyed Yahuwah’s directions.

 - Now faith is … the evidence of things not seen.
 (Hebrews 11:1)